andreasmhallberg/readingnotes/Schulz, 1981. Diglossia and variation in formal spoken Arabic in Egypt.md

   > According to Badawi's model, the speech in my sample should form a 'level' in which the same linguistic features are used by every speaker (those features of the third level); but to the contrary I have found that we get a very broad spectrum of speech, ranging form what is almost 'pure' colloquial, to what is almost 'pure' classical.

 - Dialects affixes on SA stem, but not vise versa.
 87.
-  - Three instances of icraab on dialectal stem, one of which is unclear.
+  - Three instances of *iʿrāb* on dialectal stem, one of which is unclear.
 167

 - Counts case markers.
 Excludes pause position [how?] and adverbs.
 103